jaeyeom/email-validator-grpc-mcp/scripts/email_validator_prd.md

 }
 ```

-### StatusResponse
+### CheckStatusResponse
 ```
-// StatusResponse provides the current status of a validation message StatusResponse {
+// CheckStatusResponse provides the current status of a validation message CheckStatusResponse {
   // Current status of the validation
   ValidationStatus status = 1;